Hank Azaria: The Simpsons (since 1989)

 Up until 1998, Azaria was paid $30,000 per episode.
 Azaria and the five other main The Simpsons voice actors were then involved in a pay dispute in which Fox threatened to replace them with new actors and went as far as preparing for the casting of new voices.
-However, the issue was soon resolved and from 1998 to 2004, they received $125,000 per episode.
+The issue was soon resolved and from 1998 to 2004, they received $125,000 per episode.
 In 2004, the voice actors intentionally skipped several script read-throughs, demanding they be paid $360,000 per episode.
 The strike was resolved a month later, with Azaria's pay increasing to something between $250,000 and $360,000 per episode.

 In 2008, production for the twentieth season was put on hold due to new contract negotiations with the voice actors, who wanted a "healthy bump" in salary.
 The dispute was later resolved, and Azaria and the rest of the cast received their requested pay raise, approximately $400,000 per episode.
 Three years later, with Fox threatening to cancel the series unless production costs were cut, Azaria and the other cast members accepted a 30 percent pay cut, down to just over $300,000 per episode.

 In an April 24, 2018, appearance on The Late Show with Stephen Colbert, Azaria discussed his reaction to The Problem with Apu, a 2017 documentary by Hari Kondabolu that examined Azaria and other white actors who had played South Asian roles as stereotypes.
 During the interview, Azaria described how watching the documentary had changed his perspective on the issue: "The idea that anyone, young or old, past or present, was bullied or teased based on the character of Apu, it just really makes me sad."
 Azaria also offered to stop voicing the character: "I'm perfectly willing and happy to step aside, or help transition it into something new."
 In response, Kondabolu tweeted his appreciation for Azaria's statement: "Thank you, @HankAzaria.
 I appreciate what you said & how you said it."
 In early 2020, Azaria announced that he was stepping away from the Apu character, primarily because of the stereotypes and bias it perpetuated.
-Later in the year he would retire from voicing Carl for similar reasons.
-In April 2021, Azaria formally apologized for voicing the Apu character, on Dax Shepherd's podcast.
+Later in the year he retired from voicing Carl for similar reasons.
+In April 2021, Azaria apologized for voicing the Apu character, on Dax Shepherd's podcast.